Nancy Broadfield Parkinson: Career

 The 1939 electoral roll finds Parkinson living at 87 Sherwood Court, Seymour Place, London.
+(Note: London, England, Electoral Registers, 1832-1972, page 396.
+St Marylebone, London.)
 In the same year, the 1939 Register reveals Parkinson visiting her alma mater Bedford College for Women, "organising secrets".
+(Note: 1939 England and Wales Register, University of London, page 6.
+Quote: Bedford College for women.
+Schedule 4/32.
+Parkinson, Nancy B. Visitor, born 23 January 1904.
+Single.
+Organising secrets.)
 She was controller of the British Council (Home Division) during the Second World War.
 This division was organised to assist refugees during the conflict.
 She oversaw the organisation of regional centres within the United Kingdom, which could arrange accommodation for refugees, and provide English language courses, other education, and cultural exchange.
 365 centres were set up across 59 urban areas by 1943.
 Following the war, Parkinson remained in office to give support to international students and other visitors from abroad.